yorkulibraries/islandora/modules/islandora_text_extraction/README.md

 Install module in the usual way, then copy `assets/ca.islandora.alpaca.connector.ocr.blueprint.xml` to `/opt/karaf/deploy` on the server.
- _note:_ This config file assumes a url of `http://localhost:8000/hypercube`.
+ _note:_ This config file assumes a URL of `http://localhost:8000/hypercube`.
 If your service is found elsewhere this must be changed.
 There is no need to restart.